Very few folks were familiar with the food truck movement sweeping across the U.S. when the rumblings started in Miami.

 MIAMI FOOD TRUCK BEGINNINGS

-I was excited to see what kind of flavor Miami was going to bring to the food truck scene.
+I was excited to see what kind of flavor Miami would bring to the food truck scene.

-On November 3rd, 2009, Chef Jeremiah was able to finally post this comment on his Twitter account.
+On November 3rd, 2009, Chef Jeremiah posted this comment on his Twitter account.

 welcome everyone to Miami’s food revolution